-Students who arrive late, after 7:45 a.m. for K-4 and 8:30 a.m. for grades 5-12, must sign in with their parent at the main office in the administration building and obtain a tardy slip.
+Students who arrive late, after 8:00 a.m. for K-4 and 8:30 a.m. for grades 5-12, must sign in with their parent at the main office in the administration building.
 Late arrivals are documented.
-Any student arriving after the official attendance time of 10:15 a.m. will be marked absent for average daily attendance purposes.
+Any student arriving after the official attendance time of 10:15 a.m.will be marked absent for average daily attendance purposes.
+For K-4 students who show up late before official attendance time, an absence will be marked in the ELA period.
+Students who are signed out early after the official attendance time will have an absence marked in the Math period.
+3 of these absences will equal 1 unexcused absence.
+Make sure to turn in appropriate notes in a timely manner for excused absences.
 Students who arrive less than 10 minutes late to any class during the school day will be marked tardy.
 Students who arrive 10 or more minutes late or leave before the last 10 minutes for any class during the school day, with the exception of the official attendance class, will be mark absent for that class.